EXPLORE THIS STORY

 AI-generated content — Analyses are produced by artificial intelligence from press articles.
 They may contain errors or biases.
 Learn more

-Partial alignment with European CBAM out of commercial necessity and mediator positioning
+Partial alignment on European CBAM by commercial necessity and mediator position

 Dominant angle identified — does not reflect unanimity of this country’s media

-Turkish media cover MC14 with particular attention, Turkey developing its own carbon pricing mechanism to partially align with the European CBAM — a necessity to maintain access to the EU market, Turkey's top trading partner.
-TRT highlights Turkey's bridge position: neither fully aligned with the EU (not a member) nor in the opponents' camp (BRICS, Global South).
+Turkish media cover MC14 with particular attention, Turkey developing its own carbon adjustment mechanism to partially align with European CBAM—a necessity to maintain EU market access, Ankara's leading trade partner.
+TRT highlights Turkey's bridge position: neither fully aligned with EU (non-member) nor in the Global South camp (BRICS, developing nations).
 Turkey negotiates its own path.

-Cumhuriyet, Kemalist, criticizes the CBAM as additional pressure on Turkey's steel and cement industry, already weakened by the economic crisis.
-Daily Sabah frames the conference as an opportunity for Erdogan's diplomacy to position Turkey as mediator between the EU and developing countries.
+Cumhuriyet, Kemalist-leaning, criticizes CBAM as additional pressure on Turkey's already-fragile steel and cement industry amid economic crisis.
+The Daily Sabah frames the conference as an opportunity for Erdoğan's Turkish diplomacy to position itself as mediator between the EU and developing countries—a role Turkey systematically claims in multilateral forums.

-Hürriyet notes Turkey is the world's 7th steel exporter and the CBAM could cost Turkish exporters billions if national carbon price recognition isn't established.
-The Sèvres syndrome shows: Turkey perceives the CBAM as a potential tool to further exclude it from the European market.
+Hürriyet notes Turkey is the world's 7th steel exporter and that CBAM could cost billions to Turkish exporters if national carbon price recognition mechanisms are not established.
+The Kurdish question is absent from commercial coverage, but Sèvres syndrome surfaces: Turkey perceives CBAM as a potential tool to further exclude it from European markets, reinforcing the feeling of European rejection.

-Sèvres syndrome: CBAM as Turkey exclusion tool by Europe
+Sèvres syndrome: CBAM as tool of Turkish exclusion by Europe

 Discover how another country covers this same story.